Opera Mobile Store: Application ratings

-Currently, the Opera Mobile Store does not rate applications; instead, the OMS team ether accepts apps submitted for inclusion into the store or rejects them, based on whether their content is appropriate for a wide age group, and keeping objectionable apps out of the store.
+The Opera Mobile Store did not rate applications; instead, the OMS team either accepted apps submitted for inclusion into the store or rejected them, based on whether their content is appropriate for a wide age group, and kept objectionable apps out of the store.

 App submission process

-Opera Mobile Store does not charge developers for joining mobile store's distribution program and publishing apps.
-Developers get 70% of net revenue from sales of paid apps for Android accepted into the Opera Mobile Store, and 50% of net revenue for Java apps.
+Opera Mobile Store did not charge developers for joining the mobile store's distribution program and publishing apps.
+Developers got 70% of net revenue from sales of paid apps for Android accepted into the Opera Mobile Store, and 50% of net revenue for Java apps.

 App approval process

-Applications are subject to approval by Opera Mobile Store team for basic reliability testing on all the platforms and devices declared by developer in submission process.
-Opera Mobile Store does not accept adult and sexual content.
+Applications were subject to approval by Opera Mobile Store team for basic reliability testing on all the platforms and devices declared by developer in submission process.
+Opera Mobile Store did not accept adult and sexual content.

 Opera Top App Awards

-Every year Opera Mobile Store runs Top Apps Awards.
-These awards recognize the best apps in the Opera Mobile Store across multiple categories based on popular user voting.
+Every year, the Opera Mobile Store ran Top Apps Awards.
+These awards recognized the best apps in the Opera Mobile Store across multiple categories based on popular user voting.

 Partnerships

 In 2013 Opera Mobile Store signed a cross-app store distribution partnership with Yandex, the largest search engine in the Russian-speaking Internet market and the leading search engine in Eastern Europe, based on audience reach.
-This agreement allows apps in the Opera Mobile Store also to be available for download in the Yandex app store and vice versa.
+This agreement allowed apps in the Opera Mobile Store also to be available for download in the Yandex app store and vice versa.
 The same year Opera Software signed several more partnership agreements with mobile carriers in Eastern Europe.
 Both MTS Belarus and MTS Ukraine launched Opera co-branded app stores for their 28 million total user base.

 Opera Subscription Mobile Store

-Starting July 21, 2014 Opera Software started to offer service that provides mobile carriers' customers with unlimited access to premium games and apps catalogue built on the Opera Mobile Store technology and supported by the OMS team.
+Starting July 21, 2014, Opera Software started to offer a service that provides mobile carriers' customers with unlimited access to premium games and apps catalogue built on the Opera Mobile Store technology and supported by the OMS team.
 The first carrier to implement app store subscription model for their customers was MTS Russia that launched App Market service together with Opera.
-In this model mobile users pay a weekly subscription fee for "all-you-can-eat" access after a free seven-day trial period.
-During 2014 Opera Software launched subscription mobile stores with MTS Russia, MTS Ukraine, MTS Belarus, TIM Brasil and XL Axiata in Indonesia.
+In this model, mobile users paid a weekly subscription fee for "all-you-can-eat" access after a free seven-day trial period.
+During 2014, Opera Software launched subscription mobile stores with MTS Russia, MTS Ukraine, MTS Belarus, TIM Brasil and XL Axiata in Indonesia.